 Showers are available at all locations either inside the bike base (Bld 19 and Bld 32) or nearby.

-For all locations, excluding the Sports Hub, you need to complete the Bike Base Access Application Form (pdf document).
+Complete the Bike Base Access Application Form (pdf).
 If you don't yet have a UOW access card, take the form to the UOW Post Office in the UniShop.
-Access cards are $20 (which is a one off fee).
-A UOW access card will give you access to your nominated Bike base which is a locked and monitored area.
+Access cards are $20 (once off fee).

 Lockers for cyclists

-Lockers are available in the bike bases at buildings 6 and 19 and the cost is currently a $60 deposit plus $20 per year.
-Keys may be obtained by filling out the Bike Base Locker Application Form (pdf document) and taking it to the Post Office in the UniShop.
+Lockers are available in the bike bases in buildings 6, 19 and 21 and the cost is currently a $60 deposit plus $20 per year.
+Keys may be obtained by filling out the Bike Base Locker Application Form (pdf) and taking it to the Post Office in the UniShop.
 Lockers are available on a first come first served basis.
 Please read the terms and conditions of use on the back of the form.

 Short term lockers are also available in the Sports Hub building near the showers.
-Contact UniActive (02 4221 8133) for more information.
+Contact UniActive (02 4221 8133).

 Bike maintenance stations

 The Wollongong Campus has two DIY bike repair stations located at the Jugglers Lawn (near the UniBar) and outside Bld 20.
-The stations have a bike pump and there are many different tools to help you keep your bike in top condition, and you can even get video maintenance tips by scanning the QR code on the station.
+The stations have a bike pump and a selection of tools to help you keep your bike in top condition.
+Video maintenance tips are available by scanning the QR code on the station.

 Bike share program

-A bike share program has been established for student residents and is currently available at Bangalay and will be available at other student residences soon.
-Visit the Bike Share webpage for more details .
+A bike share program has been established for student residents and is currently available at Bangalay and Kooloobong Village.

 Bike safety and security